-1. 60 ourse identificat ion

-1.0 redit hours: (3 I ours per week)
+1. Credit hours: (3 hours per week )

-2. 0 ourse type
+2. Course type

-A. □University □College □ Department □Track □Others
+Α. □University □College  Depa rtment □Track □Others

-В. ⊠ Required □Elect
+В.  Required □Electi ive

-is offered: (Leve 14)
+3. Level/year at which this course is offered: (Level 4)

-4. 0 ourse general D escription:
+4. Course general Description:

-and i activ The focus of this module is on Reading Skills and Strategies, Building Vocabulary and Study Skills, Testing.
+The focus of this module is on Reading Skills and Strategies, Building Vocabulary and Study Skills, Testing.
 These concentrations are carried over by providing students with new essays and questions that will enable them to gauge and improve their reading comprehension.
 Vocabulary, critical thinking skill building and inferential comprehension activities provide the opportunity to practice necessary skills for standardized testing.
 Three hours a week are dedicated to teaching this course.
 This course is tailored to develop students' abilities to read, analyze and criticize various long texts.
 Students will practice some traditional reading skills such as skimming and scanning.
 Various topics will be discussed and analyzed.

-addit the c they ion to that, they are his lassroom.
-Moreover, the ghly encouraged to ex ney are highly motiva spress their opinions on a ted to spark their imagin and attitudes towa ation to discuss ar each passage they read.
-In rds the topics discussed in and write about some topics by learn on how to write a
+Students will be asked to identify the writer's stance or attitude towards the content of each passage they read.
+In addition to that, they are highly encouraged to express their opinions on and attitudes towards the topics discussed in the classroom.
+Moreover, they are highly motivated to spark their imagination to discuss and write about some topics they read such as imagining they are writing a résumé and to apply the techniques, they learn on how to write a successful résumé.

-deve Students are highly encouraged to interact with each other in some activities, which motivate group-work.
+Students are highly encouraged to interact with each other in some activities, which motivate group-work.
 This will develop their skills to listen to each other and instigate their tendency to negotiate and persuade others of their viewpoints.

 5. Pre-requirements for this course (if any):

-ENG ENGL123 (Reading 2)
+ENGL123 (Reading 2)

 6. Co-requisites for this course (if any):

-None

-7. C ourse Main Obj ective(s):

-The The aims of this course are to develop the abilities of the students to read a complex text with technical vocabulary